 Corticosteroids alter the immune system, limiting the production of antibodies and reducing skin and muscle inflammation, as well as improving muscle strength and function.
 Corticosteroids, especially prednisone, are usually the first choice in treating inflammatory myopathies such as dermatomyositis, because they work quickly.

 The doctor may start with a very high dose, often intravenously (administered directly into vein), and then decrease it as signs and symptoms improve.
-Signs of improvement may be seen in about two to four weeks as the inflammation is diminished, but full recovery will not be seen for months after initiating treatment.
+Signs of improvement may be seen in about two to four weeks as the inflammation decreases, but full recovery will not be seen for months after initiating treatment.
 Often, physical therapy is required for strengthening and retraining the muscles that were damaged.

 Prolonged use of corticosteroids can have serious and wide-ranging side effects, like weight gain, osteoporosis, and cataracts, so the doctor may recommend supplements like calcium and vitamin D to strengthen bone and regular eye exams to detect cataracts.